-Carbon dioxide capture and storage (CCS) is a technology aimed at reducing greenhouse gas emissions generated by the burning of fossil fuels during industrial and energy-related processes.
+Carbon capture and storage (CCS) is a technology aimed at reducing greenhouse gas emissions generated by the burning of fossil fuels during industrial and energy-related processes.
 CCS involves the capture, transport and long-term storage of carbon dioxide, usually in geological reservoirs deep underground that would otherwise be released to the atmosphere.

 CCS is an important part of California's efforts to assess methods for reducing greenhouse gas emissions within the state's overall strategy to mitigate anthropogenic climate change.